JoeyyScott/general-gielinor-game/README.md

     + Media query for small height screens to push the main quiz container up as to avoid content overlap.

 Included in the **footer** is:
-+ **Suggest a question** - Opens a modal which allows user to suggest a question for the quiz and 4 associated answers.
++ **Suggest a question** - Opens a modal which allows user to suggest a question for the quiz, 4 associated answers and the user they wish to acredit.
     + The form functionality is handled by emailJS.
 + **Github icon** - Opens up my Github profile in a new tab for user retention.
 + **LinkedIn icon** - Opens up my LinkedIn profile in a new tab for user retention.

+### Features to be added

++ **Question Categories**: This would require a lot more questions to be written as well as implementation of multiple JSON files.
++ **Highscores**: This would require back end SQL knowledge and currently outside the scope of my ability.

 ---